This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Close up view of homemade peanut butter granola nestled in between slices of banana

 The finishing touch – maybe even the pièce de résistance – is the banana chips stirred in at the end.
 I love banana chips (like really, really love them), but have you ever looked at the label?
-They’re chocked full of copious amounts of oil and sugar.
+They’re chock-full of copious amounts of oil and sugar.
 That’s surprising because bananas are naturally one of the highest sugar fruits.

 Thankfully, no oil and no sugar added banana chips are now on the market.
-Don’t ask me how they do it, but somehow Bare brand (affiliate link) banana chips are made from only bananas.
+Don’t ask me how they do it, but somehow Bare brand banana chips are made from only bananas.
 Period.
 And they’re so darn good.
 It’s amazing.

-Banana chips create that perfect peanut butter and banana combination that I grew up loving and this time without the guilt.
+Banana chips create that perfect peanut butter and banana combination that I grew up loving, and this time without the guilt.
 If you take my advice and use the banana chips (hooray!), make sure to add them at the end because they’re already crispy and crunchy.
-You can add other additions at this point too: dried fruits, chocolate bits, or anything else your tastebuds desire.
+You can add other additions at this point too: dried fruits, chocolate bits, or anything else your taste buds desire.

 Granola with pieces of dried banana chips sitting in white bowl with gold scoop in background